The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 The first part of any project should always be the part you control the least.
 If you're dealing with a 3rd party API, you should always start by making sure you know how to fetch the data you want.

-Why don't you build a fetch handler function that takes in a `url` and `options` (though, again, we won't use any here) and returns the parsed JSON data.
+Why don't you build a fetch handler function that takes in a `url` and returns the parsed JSON data.
 If there's an error, it should handle it and then let's just say log it and return `null`.

 To test it, try fetching a pokemon id of 12 and 3020130.
-The former will give you some data to read and the later will give you a 404.
+The former will give you some data to read and the latter will give you a 404.
 Can your function handle both situations?

 ## Step 4: Data Wrangling
 ### Check for understanding